j0hanz/fme-export-widget/README.md

   - `opt_responseformat=json`, `opt_showresult=true`, `opt_servicemode=async`, plus your published parameters
   - AOI is attached as `AreaOfInterest` containing polygon Esri JSON (stringified)
   - Requester email is included as `opt_requesteremail` (pulled from Portal user, with a no‑reply fallback)

-- Fallback path: If the webhook returns 401/403 or HTML, the widget submits via REST at `/fmerest/v3/transformations/submit/{repository}/{workspace}` with `publishedParameters`.
+  Note: The widget expects the Data Download webhook to return JSON; HTML or non-JSON responses are surfaced as authentication errors to the user.
 - Trusted server + token: All REST calls go through Esri’s `esri/request` with an interceptor that adds the FME token and trusts the server origin.

 Geometry submitted